Mil Máscaras: Professional wrestling career

-Mil Máscaras made his professional wrestling debut on July 20, 1963 in Pachuca.
+Mil Máscaras made his professional wrestling debut on July 20, 1963, in Pachuca.
 He became popular in Mexico for being one of the best conditioned luchadores in the heavyweight division, which was dominated by foreigners at the time.
 It was also his size which permitted him to wrestle in the US and Japan under the heavyweight division.
 Mil Máscaras was one of the first masked luchadores outside of Mexico to play a non-heel role.
 He rarely resorted to rule breaking, instead relying on his repertoire of moves and counter-moves.
 Mil Máscaras was also one of the first wrestlers to introduce the high-flying moves of lucha libre, such as the plancha and tope suicida, to Japanese fans.
 This brought him international fame as one of the first high-flyers, something he was not considered in Mexico where he fell under the mat-power category.

 Mil Máscaras made his international wrestling debut in 1968 at the Olympic Auditorium in Los Angeles, getting involved in rivalries against the likes of Ernie Ladd, John Tolos, Black Gordman and Goliath.
 In Mexico City, he unmasked El Halcon in a triangular tournament that included Alfonso Dantés in the 1970s.
 Owing to the limited spread of news at the time, he repeated the feat in a Japanese ring, winning by submission.

 Mil Máscaras performed for All Japan Pro Wrestling (AJPW) during the '70s.
 In his Japanese debut on February 19, 1971, he defeated Kantaro Hoshino in Tokyo.
 It was during this time that he had his best-known international feud with American masked wrestler The Destroyer.
 During the '70s, Mil Máscaras also had feuds with Mexican wrestlers such as TNT, Canek, El Halcon, and Angel Blanco.
-These feuds took place mostly in Mexico and the US and were broadcast on Spanish language stations in the USA, Mil Máscaras was also the heavyweight champion of the IWA wrestling promotion, which was founded by Eddie Einhorn, and still holds the title to this day.
+These feuds took place mostly in Mexico and the US and were broadcast on Spanish language stations in the US, Mil Máscaras was also the heavyweight champion of the IWA wrestling promotion, which was founded by Eddie Einhorn, and still holds the title to this day.